 - Do you have customer references?

-- Are you bonded to ensure the job is completed on time?
+- Are you contracted to ensure the job is completed on time?

 Review the remodeling contract

 Always make sure you understand and are comfortable with the remodeling contract provided by your contractor before you proceed with the project.
-You may even want to have an attorney look it over, to make sure it is clear and covers what you need.
+You may even want to have a solicitor/lawyer look it over, to make sure it is clear and covers what you need.
 For example, make sure your contract does not contain a section on “waiving your right to subrogation.”
-If the contractor is negligent, and you had signed a waiver like this, you couldn’t recover your losses from a third party if there is a lawsuit.
+If the contractor is negligent, and you had signed a waiver like this, you couldn’t recover your losses from a third party if you needed to take legal action against them.

 Here’s what a contract should include (at a minimum):